Intro

 Under Article 6, Parties have accepted obligations in respect of the adoption or maintenance of price and tax measures, and in respect of reporting on rates of taxation and trends in tobacco consumption.
 They also commit to prohibiting or restricting sales to and/or importations by international travellers of tax- and duty-free tobacco products.

-Australia introduced staged 12.5% increases in excise and excise-equivalent customs duty on tobacco and tobacco-related products on 1 December 2013, followed by additional 12.5% increases on 1 September 2014, 2015, 2016, 2017, 2018, 2019 and 2020 in the implementation of its obligations under Article 6 of the WHO FCTC, utilising Guidelines for Implementation of Article 6 of the WHO FCTC in the development and implementation of the policies.1 From 1 July 2017, the duty free tobacco allowance in Australia is limited to 25 cigarettes, or equivalent.2 In 2023, the Government announced a further 5% increase in tobacco excise and excise-equivalent customs duty per year for 3 years, in addition to ordinary indexation.3
+Australia introduced staged 12.5% increases in excise and excise-equivalent customs duty on tobacco and tobacco-related products on 1 December 2013, followed by additional 12.5% increases each year on 1 September from 2014 to 2020 in the implementation of its obligations under Article 6 of the WHO FCTC, utilising Guidelines for Implementation of Article 6 of the WHO FCTC in the development and implementation of the policies.
+1 From 1 July 2017, the duty free tobacco allowance in Australia is limited to 25 cigarettes, or equivalent.
+2 In 2023, the Government announced a further 5% increase in tobacco excise and excise-equivalent customs duty per year for 3 years, in addition to ordinary indexation.
+3

 For more information on price and tax measures in relation to tobacco in Australia, see Chapter 13, The pricing and taxation of tobacco products in Australia.